 Evil personified at Koh Rok: Crown of Thorns Sea Star — these beautiful things like to munch on coral and destroy reefs

 I think my favourite undersea creatures were these giant clams with big purple, green or electric blue lips.
 An experienced free diver from Australia told me that their existence denotes a healthy ecosystem.
 A picnic in the national marine park consisting of Thai curry chicken, curried vegetables, jasmine rice and spicy bbq wings, accompanied by Singha beer and giant monitor lizards.
 The lizards came crawling out of the surrounding forest as soon as lunch was served; not sure if they were after the food or the Singha!
-We kept our distance, partly because the guides said that they have a particularly toxic bite, and partly because they were large enough to swallow a small child.
-This big guy was around five feet from tip to tail, and there were three more just like him who all came out to join us for lunch.
 The place is very popular — I counted seven boats with 20 plus customers each and that makes for a lot of people.
 Even more if you include a few mermaids stranded by the tide.
 Like I said, some of the more unusual sea creatures that I have seen!